cgonyeo/presentations/vim/vim.md

 ## Delete (cut) a line

 Want to delete a line?
 That's done with the `d` key.
-Move your cursor to the right line, and press `dd`.
+Move your cursor to a line you don't want anymore, and press `dd`.

 ## Put (paste) a line

-Let's put that line you just took somewhere else.
+Let's put that line you just deleted somewhere else.
 Put the cursor somewhere, and press `p`.

 ## Yank (copy) a line